brandoncc/docker-compose-wordpress-generator/README.md

 Instructions for using the configurations are located at `applications/the-app/instructions.txt`.
 It is very important that you review them, as there are specific installation steps.

+## Customizing PHP

+You can update the PHP values by adding a `.user.ini` file to your application's root directory (which will be mounted at /var/www/html/ within the docker container).

 ## Contributions

 If you would like to contribute, please open a PR and provide a description of